Start the application process early and follow the steps outlined here. If you have questions along the way, please contact us.

 Additional Admission Criteria

 In addition to academic criteria, some programs have program-specific admission requirements such as resumes, references, letters of intent, security checks, portfolios or auditions.
 Other programs require certain kinds of volunteer work or work experience which you will need to start well before you apply.
-You may need to meet a certain level of English language proficiency or write a Skills Appraisal Exam.
+You may need to meet a certain level of English language proficiency or make arrangements to take a language proficiency test.
 If your program of choice has additional admission criteria, it will be listed under admission requirements on the program's website.

 It's always a good idea to apply early.
 When you apply early you'll have your admission decision sooner and, if there are problems, questions or additional steps to complete with your application, you'll have the time you need.
 Apply now »